Mutotu/python_sqlalchemy_apartments/README.md

 - Change Willowspring so that is now owned by Yuki.

 - Print the names of the people who own properties that have 20 units or more

+## Part 3 - Extra Credit

+- Create a React front end and see what CRUD calls you can perform from there using what we've learned up to this point about SQLAlchemy and Flask.